Middle School → Expanding Horizons

 Expanding Horizons is a 21st Century Community Learning Center program funded by the U.S. Department of Education and is run in partnership with Salem Public Schools.

-Following a successful in-person fall program, Expanding Horizons is accepting new students in its in-person Learning Hubs offered during the school day.
+Following a successful in-person fall and winter program, Expanding Horizons is accepting new students in its spring program which will run after school.

 |Location:||Collins Middle School|

-Expanding Horizons Hub Labs will provide students with:
+Expanding Horizons’ after school program will provide students with:

-- Enrichment opportunities that include fun, project-based learning experiences in science and the arts
+- Enrichment opportunities that include fun, project-based learning experiences in art, intro to technology and team sports

 - Games and group discussions to provide opportunities for students to build their social emotional skills.

-This program is FREE of charge and transportation to and from the program will be provided if needed.
-Breakfast and lunch is also provided.
+This program is FREE of charge and transportation home from the program will be provided if needed.
+Snacks are also provided.

 Photos from the Summer Program – 2020